alaamjadi/Crowd4SDG_Visualizer-Annotator/public/doc/README.md

 ### Installing, Running, and using

-You can wether use this application locally or on the cloud.
+You can whether use this application locally or on the cloud.

 #### Installing the server